+To investigate the rest-frame UV spectrum of the cluster, we created an integrated VMS model following \cite{martins2022} that includes normal-mass stars (0.1-100 \msun) with different VMS masses (150 \msun\ and 200 \msun).
+It is important to note that our models rely on the predictions of \cite{martins2022}, which are based on the empirical mass-loss prescriptions of \cite{Graefener2021}.
+Different mass-loss prescriptions can affect the evolution of VMS, as shown by \cite{Sabhahit2022}, for instance.
+The HI ionizing budget mostly depends on the effective temperature ($\rm T_{eff}$) and less on an exact wind prescription \citep[e.g.,][]{martins2022}.
+Furthermore, because winds can strongly affect stellar evolution and thus $\rm T_{eff}$, the estimate of the contribution of VMS to the ionizing budget we presented in Section \ref{sec:LyC budget} is model dependent.
+However, we stress that our models are able to reproduce the integrated spectroscopic properties of R136 (Martins et al. in preparation) and are thus appropriate.

-We have used the spectral energy distribution (SEDs) of BPASS \citep{eldridge2017,eldridge2018} v2.2.1 single-star population synthesis model.
-The model has an upper mass limit of 100 \msun\ with the Salpeter IMF, metallicity of Z=0.006 (where 0.02 corresponds to solar metallicity), and instantaneous star formation history, with a burst of mass $10^6$ \msun.
-The adopted metallicity of the model is the closest to our measured value based on N2 index \citep{Marino2013}, which is $\simeq 0.4 Z_{\odot}$ and consistent with the estimate provided by \citet{Mainali2022} (see also \citealt{chisholm19}).
+We used the spectral energy distribution (SEDs) of the BPASS \citep{eldridge2017,eldridge2018} v2.2.1 single-star population synthesis model.
+The model has an upper mass limit of 100 \msun\ with a Salpeter IMF, a metallicity of Z=0.006 (where 0.02 corresponds to solar metallicity), and an instantaneous star formation history, with a burst of mass $10^6$ \msun.
+The adopted metallicity of the model is closest to our measured value based on the N2 index \citep{Marino2013}, which is $\simeq 0.4 Z_{\odot}$ and is consistent with the estimate provided by \citet{Mainali2022} (see also \citealt{chisholm19}).

-We have extrapolated the Salpeter IMF to 225 \msun\ upper mass limit within a few mass bins given by Equation \ref{eqBPASS} from the BPASS manual\footnote{https://flexiblelearning.auckland.ac.nz/bpass/9.html}.
-Equation \ref{eqBPASS} gives the number of massive stars in the mass range [$M_a$; $M_b$].
+We extrapolated the Salpeter IMF to a 225 \msun\ upper-mass limit within a few mass bins given by Equation \ref{eqBPASS} from the BPASS manual\footnote{https://flexiblelearning.auckland.ac.nz/bpass/9.html}.
+Equation \ref{eqBPASS} gives the number of massive stars in the mass range [$M_a$; $M_b$],